root-project/cling/README.md

 Contributions
 -------------
-Every contribution is very welcome.
-It is considered as a donation and its copyright and any other related rights become exclusive ownership of the person who merged the code or in any other case the main developers.
+Every contribution is considered a donation and its copyright and any other related rights become exclusive ownership of the person who merged the code or in any other case the main developers of the "Cling Project".

-In order for a contribution to be accepted it has to obey the previously established rules for contribution acceptance in cling's work flow and rules.
+We warmly welcome external contributions to the Cling!
+By providing code, you agree to transfer your copyright on the code to the "Cling project".
+Of course you will be duly credited and your name will appear on the contributors page, the release notes, and in the [CREDITS file](CREDITS.txt) shipped with every binary and source distribution.
+The copyright transfer is necessary for us to be able to effectively defend the project in case of litigation.

 License